Analyzing Inotiv (NOTV) and Its Competitors

 Inotiv (NASDAQ: NOTV) is one of 35 publicly-traded companies in the “Commercial physical research” industry, but how does it compare to its rivals?
-We will compare Inotiv to similar companies based on the strength of its institutional ownership, profitability, earnings, analyst recommendations, risk, dividends and valuation.
+We will compare Inotiv to similar companies based on the strength of its analyst recommendations, profitability, risk, earnings, valuation, dividends and institutional ownership.

 Profitability